 "It attempted to circle back and land at the airport.
 Unfortunately it was unsuccessful," Vezina said, adding that the plane plowed through numerous vehicles in a parking lot before slamming into a building and being engulfed in flames.

-There were no confirmed injuries on the ground despite extensive damage in the parking lot, authorities said.
+There were no injuries on the ground despite extensive damage in the parking lot, which was an impound facility for repossessed vehicles, authorities said.